home contact

 14 October 2024 after complaining to the LECC that they hadn't answered my letter, I received a reply.

-15 October 2024 I wrote to LECC asking clarification, no reply.
+15 October 2024 I wrote to LECC asking clarification, see reply. below, date?

 21 October 2024 reply to my original complaint from Queanbeyan Police with a dodgy date 20 September 2023???